Redmond, Oregon Is Worth the Drive Out Here to See It.

 · One point of contact from your first question to your first night in your new home

-Ready to Have an Actual Conversation?
+Ready to have an actual conversation?

 You don't need to have everything figured out.
-Most people who call me are still in the research phase — and that's exactly the right time to talk.
-A 20-minute call is enough to get oriented, ask your questions, and figure out if Redmond is actually the right fit.
+Most people who call me are still in the research phase; and that's exactly the right time to talk.